radekstepan/burnchart/NOTES.md

 Since we do not *trust* users it is I that need to be upgrading users, at the same time it needs to be automatic.

 We should not kill a user if they are no longer paid, maybe they got behind a payment, just disable latest data from private repos.

+Set the private scope on all auth and put the burden on me to proove who has paid for an account or not, since someone could send a request to FB saying that a repo is public when it is not.

+I can run a script once in a while to see whose repo returns 404 when it is set as `private = false`, put the burden on me to prove.

+- [ ] fetch updates for a `private` repo only if we have a status as `subscriber` on user which is not writable by them
+- [ ] use an in-between service to process payment from say Stripe